fmtr/hct/README.md

 )
 ```

-Or, more practically, a cookbook pull-down menu for a Tuya air fryer might look like this:
+Or, more practically, a cookbook pull-down menu, for a Tuya air fryer, might look like this:

 ```
 hct.Select(